c12i/blog/README.md

 ## Known Bugs
 * On creating a new post, a subscribed user wil receive a notification email.
 However, the page will display an error when redirecting the writer to the post page.
-This feature has been temporarily disabled due to this
+This feature has been temporarily disabled due to this -- FIXED

 ## Support and contact details
 You can provide feedback or raise any issues/ bugs through the following means: